 - CPU, I/O and Reverb overload: A CPU overload means that the app could not complete the generation of a packet of sound data within the available time frame, while an I/O overload means that data was not loaded from the SSD fast enough.
 A Reverb overload can occur if you use convolution reverb with impulse responses that are too long to be processed by your device.
 These overload conditions lead to degraded sound quality or even to interruptions of the sound.

-- Overdrive: A horn symbol is shown in the mid of the window if the sound gets too load and is overdriving.
+- Overdrive: A horn symbol is shown in the mid of the window if the sound gets too loud and is overdriving.
 In the Sound section of the Settings view there is a section concerning the handling of overdrive situations.

 - Message log: At certain events, for example when a MIDI device is being connected, a suitable message is appended to the log and the log is displayed.
 This display disappears after a short time, but it can as well be removed by tapping.
 Up to ten of the most recent messages are available.